 - Hutt City Council (Chair)

-- Regulatory Committee
+- Infrastructure and Regulatory Committee

-- Community and Environment Committee
+- Climate Change and Sustainability Committee

 - Policy, Finance and Strategy Committee